THE HOUSE BY THE NUMBERS

 A Diagnosis for Change

 In 2012, Denise Jacobson was a 4th grade teacher and shared a classroom with one of her best friends, Tiffany Thompson.
 In February 2012, Tiffany was diagnosed with Stage IV Her2+ breast cancer.
 As you can imagine, this news changed the lives of many.
 Tiffany began treatments to eradicate the cancer, while Denise did everything she could to support Tiffany through this difficult time.
-At the end of the school year, Tiffany made the decision to end her teaching career in order to allow her body to heal.
-Denise also took a year leave to be available for Tiffany.
+At the end of the school year, Tiffany decided to end her teaching career to allow her body to heal.
+Denise also took a year of leave to be available for Tiffany.
 During that year, Denise realized that teaching was not what God had in store for her next.
 Denise quit her teaching job and started searching for what she would do next.

 February